emmyclau/exercise/README.md

 |wagemfg |weekly wage, manufacturing|
 |wageloc |weekly wage, local government employees|

-Prepare an analysis investigating the determinants of crime and addressing the concerns of the political campaign.
+Please prepare an analysis investigating the determinants of crime and addressing the concerns of the political campaign.
 Please provide the data analysis, model specifications and your policy suggestions.

 ## 2. Machine Learning

+The news.csv is a dataset of newsgroup postings on a variety of topics.
+Your task is to distinguish the posts between the topics based on the text of the posts.

+## 3. Text Analysis (Bonus)

 The review.csv is a dataset of user reviews for a selection of dentists.
 Your task is to identify the main topics that users usually mention in the dental reviews.
-It is similar to hotel reviews where users usually mention "Room", "Location", "Price", "Service" about their hotel experience.
+It is similar to hotel reviews where users usually mention topics such as, "Room", "Location", "Price", "Service" of their hotel experience.

-Please provide the
+Please provide the model source code and brief comment of the source code.